 Fleas are no fun, and often if you pets catch them, so will you.
 For some owners they either keep pets indoors at all costs, and others don't allow their pets onto furniture.
 These methods may work, but aren't necessarily effective.
 Fleas are very capable of traveling from host to furniture or to a different host, and it doesn't take any kind of contact from the original host.
 If you're interested in learning more about fleas, you are in the right spot!

-Fleas live in four stages: egg, larvae, pupa, and adult.
-It isn’t until they are an adult that they become the bloodsuckers we know them as.
-While they prefer your household pets, they’re also known to feed on birds, reptiles, and us!
-What’s worse is that they can survive 100 days without a meal, making it hard to starve them out or wait out their life cycle.
+It isn't until they are an adult that they become the bloodsuckers we know them as.
+While they prefer your household pets, they're also known to feed on birds, reptiles, and us!
+What's worse is that they can survive 100 days without a meal, making it hard to starve them out or wait out their life cycle.

 On average fleas only live 2 - 3 months (under the right circumstances they can live up to 6 months at most), but a female can lay anywhere between 2,000 to 5,000 eggs in it's adult lifetime.
 Since they are short lived, there's also no season for mating.
 Fleas are capable of mating and laying eggs for the entirety of being an adult, but the female can't lay eggs until she's first consumed blood.
 Silly as that sounds, fleas do not eat blood until they are between the pupa and adult stage, and for females the first blood they consume is a catalyst for their reproductive organs to start functioning.